stanislaw/SoftwareDesignHeuristics/README.md

 - Are the trade-offs of this fix justified compared to the original implementation?

 By being aware of this bias, reviewers can ensure a more balanced and thorough review process.

+### Resolving Merge Conflict Bias

+Software engineers frequently resolve merge conflicts, and while this task is often trivial, it presents opportunities for introducing subtle bugs.
+One contributing factor is the cognitive bias that favors accepting newly introduced changes over preserving existing behavior.

+The conflict markers (`<<< >>>`) used by Git can obscure important details of the original code, making it easy to unintentionally discard necessary logic.

+A practical approach to mitigating this risk is to slow down and carefully evaluate both conflicting versions.
+Consider not just the new change, but also what might be lost if an existing line or code chunk is removed.
+Reviewing the code in context and testing after resolving conflicts can help prevent unintended regressions.

 ## Documentation